StephanGeorg/geocoder-geonames/README.md

 The constructor function also takes an optional configuration object:

 * premium: true || false
+* token: specify
 * endpoint: specify

+Be careful, if you set premium to true you will need to specify a token.

 ### Search ###
 ```javascript